lmas/thesis/thesis.typ

 Let's instead take a look at what kind of results the Matrix Profile can produce.
 @examplepoint demonstrates the result after having run the algorithm on a time series.
-// @examplepoint demonstrates what the Matrix Profile looks like after having
-// analysed a time series.
 The data used in this example is the atmospheric pressure recorded by IRF Kiruna
 @irf, during January the 15th in 2022, and it contains two noticeable pressure drops after the 1000'th and 1500'th marks.